wpscanteam/wpscan/README.md

 ### 9. Limitation of Liability

 To the extent permitted under Law, WPScan is provided under an AS-IS basis.
-The WPScan Team shall never, and without any limit, be liable for any damage, cost, expense or any other payment incurred as a result of WPScan's actions, failure, bugs and/or any other interaction between WPScan and end-equipment, computers, other software or any 3rd party, end-equipment, computer or services.
+The WPScan Team shall never, and without any limit, be liable for any damage, cost, expense or any other payment incurred as a result of WPScan's actions, failure, bugs, and/or any other interaction between WPScan and end-equipment, computers, other software or any 3rd party, end-equipment, computer or services.

 ### 10. Disclaimer

 Running WPScan against websites without prior mutual consent may be illegal in your country.
-The WPScan Team accept no liability and are not responsible for any misuse or damage caused by WPScan.
+The WPScan Team accepts no liability and is not responsible for any misuse or damage caused by WPScan.

 ### 11. Trademark